jingluan-xw/BinomialMixture_package/README.md

 In this repository, I wrap the Binomial Mixture Model in a package that I developed in my other (private) repository [Binomial-Mixture-Model-with-EM-Algorithm](https://github.com/jingluan-xw/Binomial-Mixture-Model-with-EM-Algorithm).
 Details about this model, the step-by-step development, etc can be found in that repository and links therein.
+The mathematical details about this model is explained in [this article](https://jingluan-xw.medium.com/binomial-mixture-model-with-expectation-maximum-em-algorithm-feeaf0598b60).
 Please contact me if you like to get access to that repository.

-This repository is a practice of mine for setting up a package.
-It includes the following subdirectories and files.
+This repository includes the following subdirectories and files.

 * binomial_mixture_model/ contains a python script named "BinomialMixture.py" in which the `BinomialMixture` class is defined.
 A detailed description about its parameters, attributes and methods can be found in the end.
 The other python script named "number_components.py" defines